5 steps to assess your advisor

 - providing advice about insurance, tax planning and estate planning, and

 - keeping track of necessary paperwork and documents.

 5. Assess whether you’re happy with your results over time

-If you’re not happy with your returns, or your investments aren’t helping you reach your goals, address your concerns with your adviser.
-You should also talk to your adviser as your financial needs and goals change.
+If you’re not happy with your returns, or your investments aren’t helping you reach your goals, address your concerns with your advisor.
+You should also talk to your advisor as your financial needs and goals change.
 Ask if there are ways to reduce your costs or change your investment strategy to improve your results.
-The conversation should be about your portfolio and improvements your adviser can make now.
+The conversation should be about your portfolio and improvements your advisor can make now.

-If your adviser seems unwilling to help, you may consider changing your adviser.
+If your advisor seems unwilling to help, you may consider changing your advisor.
 This is a big decision, and you may have to pay transfer fees to move your account to another firm.
-There may also be costs and tax consequences if your new adviser recommends changes to your portfolio.
-Discuss any potential changes to your portfolio with the new adviser before you decide to switch.
+There may also be costs and tax consequences if your new advisor recommends changes to your portfolio.
+Discuss any potential changes to your portfolio with the new advisor before you decide to switch.